stomp/stomp-spec/src/stomp-specification-1.2.md

 STOMP 1.2 clients MAY set the following headers:

-* `login` : The user id used to authenticate against a secured STOMP server.
+* `login` : The user identifier used to authenticate against a secured STOMP server.

 * `passcode` : The password used to authenticate against a secured STOMP server.